-The timing of revenue recognition, invoicing and cash collections results in billed accounts receivable and unbilled receivables (contract assets) and deferred revenue (contract liabilities).
+The timing of revenue recognition, invoicing and cash collections results in billed accounts receivable and unbilled receivables and deferred revenue (contract liabilities).
 We invoice our customers in accordance with agreed-upon contractual terms, typically at periodic intervals or upon achievement of contractual milestones.
-Invoicing may occur subsequent to revenue recognition, resulting in contract assets.
+Invoicing may occur subsequent to revenue recognition, resulting in unbilled receivables.
 We may receive advance payments from our customers before revenue is recognized, resulting in contract liabilities.
-The contract assets and liabilities reported on the Condensed Balance Sheet relate to the KKC Commercialization Agreement, the KKC Japan License Agreement and Helsinn License Agreement.
+The unbilled receivables and deferred revenue reported on the Condensed Balance Sheets relate to the KKC Commercialization Agreement, the KKC Japan License Agreement and Helsinn License Agreement.